Mission and Goals

 Computer and Internet Use

-The Mercer Public Library is providing access to the internet as a means to enhance the information and learning opportunities for the citizens of the library’s service area.
+The Mercer Public Library provides access to the internet as a means to enhance the information and learning opportunities for the citizens of the library’s service area.
 The Board of Trustees has established the Internet Use Policy to ensure appropriate and effective use of this resource.

-The library is committed to providing its employees and patrons with an environment that is free from all forms of harassment, including sexual harassment; to prohibiting the display of obscene material, child pornography, and material that is harmful to minors; and to making every possible effort within constitutional limits to prevent minors from viewing materials that could be deemed harmful.
+The library is committed to providing its employees and patrons with an environment that is free from all forms of harassment, including sexual harassment; to prohibiting the display of obscene material, child pornography, and material that is harmful to minors; and to making every effort within constitutional limits to prevent minors from viewing harmful or illegal materials.

-The library cannot assure that data or files downloaded by users are virus-free.
+The library cannot assure that data or files downloaded by users are free of malicious software.
 The library is not responsible for damage to equipment or data on a user’s personal computer from the use of data downloaded from the library’s internet service.

-Due to national security concerns, the library staff is unable to tell patrons if their internet surfing habits, passwords, or e-mails are being monitored by federal agents.
+Due to national security concerns, the library staff is unable to tell patrons if their internet viewing habits, passwords, or e-mails are being monitored by federal agents.